ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/using_redhat_openshift.md

 ## Using Istio 1.8

-Once the cluster is ready to use, see [Deploy your agents with the Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli/) to learn how to use the Amplify CLI to generate override files with cluster and environment specific details.
+Once the cluster is ready to use, see [Deploy your agents with the Axway CLI](/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli/) to learn how to use the Axway CLI to generate override files with cluster and environment specific details.
 Then use these override files to install Istio and your selected agents.

 ## Istio Installation